 Fees We offer a great value Study Abroad package.
-The package fee for semester programme students is a set price and includes the following: - Advice and guidance on courses - 1-to-1 Skype meetings with members of the International Unit to answer any questions you have prior to application - Support with your application - Pre-departure briefings and guides - A Facebook student buddy to answer your questions about life in Liverpool - An orientation programme on arrival - Airport Pick Up (from Manchester & Liverpool Airports or Liverpool Lime Street Station) - Academic Tuition, including being taught in a small group of just 10 students to 1 tutor at least once a week - Single room accommodation - A bedding pack (duvet, sheets, pillow and pillow cases) - A shared kitchen and a common room - A meal card to use anywhere on campus pre-loaded, with the equivalent of one main meal a day, Monday to Friday, per week 2015/16 Study Abroad fees are £4,775 per student, per semester.
-This is a reduced fee from 2014/15 to enable students to fund their Tier 4 visas.
-International Exchange students are encouraged to take accommodation on campus as it offers great value for money and provides a safe and secure place to live.
-For details of 2015/16 accommodation options and prices please visit our website at www.hope.ac.uk/international/ studyabroadexchange/incomingexchange/
+The package fee for semester programme students is a set price and includes the following: - Advice and guidance on course choices - 1-to-1 Skype meetings with members of the International Unit to answer any questions you have prior to application - Support with your application - Pre-departure briefings and guides - An orientation programme on arrival - Airport collection from Manchester International or Liverpool John Lennon airports - Academic Tuition, including being taught in a small group of just 10 students to 1 tutor at least once a week - Single room accommodation - A bedding pack (duvet, sheets, pillow and pillow cases) - A shared kitchen and a common room - A meal card to use anywhere on campus pre-loaded, with the equivalent of one main meal a day, Monday to Friday, during term time How much you will pay Study Abroad Fee Semester One 2016/17 (September to December 2016) $\pounds4,775$.
+Study Abroad Fee Semester Two 2016/17 (January to May 2017) £4,775.
+Study Abroad Fee Full Year 2016/17 (September 2016 to May 2017) £9,850 - includes additional room fee during Christmas holiday).
+Information about fees for the International Exchange Package (subject to availability) are available on request from international support@hope.ac.uk.
+International Exchange students who live off campus in private accommodation do not pay any fees to the University.